danluu/post-mortems/README.md

 [Google](https://status.cloud.google.com/incidents/1xkAB1KmLrh5g3v9ZEZ7).
 Google’s Front End load balancing service experienced failures resulting in impact to several downstream Google Cloud services in Europe.
 From preliminary analysis, the root cause of the issue was caused by a new infrastructure feature triggering a latent issue within internal network load balancer code.

+[Google](https://status.cloud.google.com/incidents/6PM5mNd43NbMqjCZ5REh).
+Google Cloud Networking experienced issues with Google Cloud Load Balancing (GCLB) service resulting in impact to several downstream Google Cloud services.
+Impacted customers observed Google 404 errors on their websites.
+From preliminary analysis, the root cause of the issue was a latent bug in a network configuration service which was triggered during routine system operation.

 [Heroku](https://status.heroku.com/incidents/1091).
 An automated remote configuration change did not propagate fully.
 Web dynos could not be started.

 [Heroku](https://blog.heroku.com/how-i-broke-git-push-heroku-main).
 An incorrect deployment process caused new config variables not to be used when the code required them.